Stay Fit and Fed with these Virginia Day Trips

 Do: Shangrila Guest Ranch

-Time to get back in the saddle—really!
+It’s time to get back in the saddle—really!
 Savor Southern Virginia’s fresh air and scenic splendor by horseback at Shangrila Guest Ranch, where trail rides (offered year-round) weave through creek-laced forests and sunny glades.

 Eat: Molasses Grill

-A stone’s throw from Shangrila’s stables, is Molasses Grill, a restaurant featuring locally sourced southern-inspired cuisine.
+A stone’s throw from Shangrila’s stables is Molasses Grill, a restaurant featuring locally sourced southern-inspired cuisine.

 Tidewater